kalliste/projectnotes/gamingrig/gamingpc.md

 ### ROG Ally
 https://rog.asus.com/gaming-handhelds/rog-ally/rog-ally-2023/

+Not recommended at this time.
+Hardware defects, problems with destroying microSD cards.

 The ROG Ally makes the most sense if you are committed to not owning a separate gaming PC but still have the budget for one.
 In that case you can buy one their proprietary connector external GPUs for it at a premium.

 ### Lenovo Legion Go